0x1iii1ii/PPPwn-Luckfox/README.md

 ## Note

-- This is a very early <b> Work-In-Progress </b> it is still not stable sometimes the console crashes and freezes, so if you are a developer and want to improve this script, Please do so.
+- This is a <b> Work-In-Progress </b> it is still not stable sometimes the console crashes and freezes
-I'm looking for your contribution!
 - Currently only support PS4 `V11.00`

+## What it does

+The goal here is to setup the Luckfox pico to automatically try and PPPwn the console without any input from you, just wait on the home screen until the process completes.<br>
+The exploit may fail many times but the luckfox will continue to purge the console to keep trying to PPPwn itself.<br>
+Once it PPPwned the process will stop. <br>

 ## Requirements

 - An SD Card 8GB or above